rivellathetank/la-metrum/README.md

 If the error message says "Please wait for a new version of LaMetrum to be released", LaMetrum hasn't yet been updated.
 All you can do at this point is wait.
 It may take a day or two.

+### Crash on Startup

+If starting LaMetrum opens a console window, you are using the wrong executable.
+You need to run `LaMetrum.exe` and not `createdump.exe`.

 ### Missing Player Names

 If you are seeing "$" (dollar sign) followed by a bunch of numbers instead of player names, go to